myrrlyn/apocrypha.es/priv/archive/2efjio.md

 ---
-title: "A History of Dunmeri Theater: Tamrielic Period"
+series: A History of Dunmeri Theater
+part: 3
+title: Tamrielic Period
 reddit: 2efjio
 author: CreamWafers
 date: 2014-08-24T08:18:30Z
+about: |
+  Thank you to anyone who read this text wall.
+I really appreciate it.

+  It’s a long shot, but can you guess what exactly inspired this?
 ---

-**Tamrielic Period**

 There is no strict border between the Indoril and Tamrielic Periods because the transition was very gradual.
 Some historians identify the recognition of Nerevar Incarnate as the start of the Tamrielic Period, as this event forced cultural reform and opened the gates to ideological change.
 Others insist that it began earlier.
 This time is named as such because it represents the diminishing of Dunmeri isolationism and new open-mindedness towards Imperial customs.
 These changes could only happen slowly and out of curiosity, as the Dunmer have always been a proud and nationalistic race.
 If the Empire had forced its customs on the people of Morrowind, they would have been adamantly rejected.
 Arts were no exception.